Love is an Action: Redefining Love for Transformative Relationships

-Last week we said goodbye to my grandfather as he went to the next world.
-Some family members showed up and some didn’t.
-As we were talking about how sweet it was to be together, I said that I believe love is an action that starts with how you show up.
+At my grandfather’s celebration of life, my extended family was talking about how sweet it was to be together, as we acknowledged the people who did not attend.
+I said that I believe love is an action that starts with how you show up.

 I don’t mean to diminish the emotional intensity that can be a part of a loving relationship.
 Strong emotions can build in a deeply loving relationship.
 I do want to cast the light on the ways our culture’s definition of “love” can masquerade as a rationale for something that’s more about self-esteem issues, possessiveness, security/insecurity, or ego.

 • When did you last sing to yourself?
-To someone else?or an action?
+To someone else?

 • If you could wake up tomorrow having gained any one quality or ability, what would it be?